-United lost 2-0, and were dumped out of the competition in the next round with a 6-5 aggregate loss to Real Madrid, but Fergie stated he was “satisfied with the effort” his young side put in.
+United, who had already sealed top spot of the second group stage, lost 2-0 and were dumped out of the competition in the next round with a 6-5 aggregate loss to Real Madrid, but Sir Alex Ferguson stated he was “satisfied with the effort” his young side put in.

 Here, we look back at those that played that night…

 The Spaniard’s three-year United career – and probably his whole career in general – went a bit unnoticed.
 Or at least it did until we interviewed him.

 He joined the club in 2002, at 30 years of age, but struggled behind Fabien Barthez and Roy Carroll, despite vowing he could go on to be the saviour in January 2005.

 After retiring, the twice-capped Spain international spent a year as goalkeeping coach for Japan’s national side before taking over as manager of Racing Ferrol in Segunda B in 2018.